-Some strains cause mild to moderate disease that gets better without treatment, whereas other strains cause severe gastroenteritis that can damage the small intestine and sometimes lead to death.
-Contaminated meat is usually responsible for outbreaks of Clostridium perfringens food poisoning.
+Some strains cause mild to moderate disease that gets better without treatment, whereas other strains cause severe gastroenteritis (see Overview of Gastroenteritis) that can damage the small intestine and sometimes lead to death.
+Contaminated beef, poultry, gravies, and dried or precooked foods are usually responsible for outbreaks of Clostridium perfringens food poisoning.
 Some strains cannot be destroyed by cooking the food thoroughly, whereas others can.

 A doctor usually suspects the diagnosis when a local outbreak of the disease has occurred.
-The diagnosis is confirmed by testing contaminated food or the stool of affected people for Clostridium perfringens.
+The diagnosis is confirmed by testing contaminated food for Clostridium perfringens.

 To prevent infection, leftover cooked meat should be refrigerated promptly and reheated thoroughly before serving.

 The person is given fluids and is encouraged to rest.
 Antibiotics are not given.

 Last full review/revision December 2014 by Thomas G. Boyce, MD, MPH